 Virtual reality therapy is currently used in the treatment of post-traumatic stress disorder, depression, schizophrenia and psychotic disorders, eating disorders, ADHD, substance abuse, reduction of aggressive behavior in risk groups or stress-management.

-Moreover, VRET has found use in the treatment of autism, Alzheimer's disease, chronic pain, physiotherapy and rehabilitation of stroke and Parkinson's disease, as well as in the treatment of cardiovascular diseases.
+In addition, VRET has found use in the treatment of autism, Alzheimer's disease, chronic pain, physiotherapy and rehabilitation of stroke and Parkinson's disease, as well as in the treatment of cardiovascular diseases.

 The effectiveness of VRET was first confirmed in 1995.
 In the last years, this novel approach found its place in the treatment recommendations of global and European health institutions such as NICE, APA, etc. In Slovakia, an official implementation in the treatment guidelines is still awaited.